 Time period Coverage Data requirements/calculation Data sources Last budget BCG.
-Date of approved budget ceilings • Formal directions or submitted to Details of the coverage and timeframe for instructions on the budget ceilings ceilings to ministries legislature.
-Date of issuing the first budget circular to • Budget circular ministries, departments and agencies.
+Date of approved budget ceilings.
+Formal directions submitted to the legislature.
+Details of the coverage and timeframe for budget ceilings. or instructions on ceilings to ministries. • Date of issuing the first budget circular to ministries, departments and agencies.
+Budget circular.